Skip to main content

 What CSV format is supported?

 Standard comma-separated values with the first row treated as column headers.
-Values can be quoted with double quotes to include commas, newlines, and special characters within fields.
+Values can be quoted with double quotes to include commas and special characters within fields.
+Multi-line quoted fields (where a value contains a literal line break) are not supported by this tool; each line is always treated as a separate row.

 How are quoted values handled?